 Plus, scientists "in the matter of Bach" already fight for a long time: Which genealogical background is acceptable to research not yet accepted branches of the Bach Family of Musicians.
-That still happpens today.
+That still happens today.
 Not 100 years ago.
 Or 50 years ago.
 It's a total of more than 250 years!
 It is about, who is a member, which branch is part of this small family.
-And, who is not.
+And, who is not?
 Plus, the genealogy of the Bache, how they were called back then, is indeed absolutely complicated.

-In one of the first biographies about Johann Sebastian Bach the author Johann Nicolaus Forkel listed several Bachs around the ancestral home of Wechmar in Thuringia.
-Among these communities there is a village with the name of Gräfenroda.
+In one of the first biographies about Johann Sebastian Bach, the author Johann Nicolaus Forkel listed several Bachs around the ancestral home of Wechmar in Thuringia.
+Among these communities, there is a village with the name of Gräfenroda.
 Did the genealogy of the family start there, before this family became a family of musicians in Wechmar?

-It's in Pressburg, today the city's name is Bratislava, captial of the Republic of Slovakia, that the genealogy of the Bach Family of Musicians did not start at all - so much is sure.
+It's in Pressburg, today the city's name is Bratislava, capital of the Republic of Slovakia, that the genealogy of the Bach Family of Musicians did not start at all - so much is sure.

 Pressburg is Bratislava today.
-Bratislava is capital of Slovakia and for the advanced people in the Bach Genealogy this city is a challenge.
-Because on the one hand Johann Sebastian Bach himself stated, that his greatgreat-grandfather had "... to flee from Ungern".
-On the other hand there was just one single person on earth, Johann Matthias Korabinsky, who stated, because he "found" one baker whose last name was Bach in or near Pressburg, it was there where all the Bachs came from.
+Bratislava is capital of Slovakia and for the advanced people in the Bach Genealogy, this city is a challenge.
+Because on the one hand Johann Sebastian Bach himself stated, that his great-great-grandfather had "... to flee from Ungern".
+On the other hand, there was just one single person on earth, Johann Matthias Korabinsky, who stated, because he "found" one baker whose last name was Bach in or near Pressburg, it was there where all the Bachs came from.
 However, overwhelming many considerations lead to the perception, that this is not possible.
 That is why the genealogy of this family of Johann Sebastian Bach actually started in Thuringia.

 It was in Wechmar, the closest community to the Bach City of Gotha, where the genealogy of the most famous family of musicians in the world, the Bache, started.
-It was the greatgreat-grandfather of Johann Sebastian Bach, who lived and worked here.
+It was the great-great-grandfather of Johann Sebastian Bach, who lived and worked here.

-Carl Philipp Emanuel Bach: if he is the Hamburg Bach plus the Berlin Bach too, than this fun is not helpful when it comes to research the correct genealogy around the family of musicians.
+Carl Philipp Emanuel Bach: if he is the Hamburg Bach plus the Berlin Bach too than this fun is not helpful when it comes to research the correct genealogy around the family of musicians.

-It is similar with the fourth of the famous Bach Sons: Johann Christian.
+It is similar to the fourth of the famous Bach Sons: Johann Christian.
 He is not only the Mailand Bach, Milan in Italia.
 But he is the London Bach as well.
 Sometimes family research really is a rocky road.

 Regarding the Bach genealogy: Carl Philipp Emanuel Bach played for King Friedrich II of Prussia (King Frederick the Great) for a while.
-In the picture he is sitting behind the cembalo.
+In the picture, he is sitting behind the cembalo.
 The King is playing the flute in the middle of the painting.
-The art work is titled "Flute Concert".
+The artwork is titled "Flute Concert".
 Later Carl Philipp Emanuel moved to Hamburg.
 At least they know about the CPE'S sons.
 Good for the Bach Genealogy.

-This is where Johann Christian once was performing, before he moved to London: The Milan Cathedral.
-His way is clear on the one hand - on the other hand it comes up with new mysteries in the Bach Genealogy.
+This is where Johann Christian once was performing before he moved to London: The Milan Cathedral.
+His way is clear on the one hand - on the other hand, it comes up with new mysteries in the Bach Genealogy.
 Does one detail in this branch of the family research lead to the United States of America?
 Or, more precisely: does it lead to Kentucky?

 A crystal clear "no".
 It's not accomplished until today.
 Plus, it won't be tomorrow too.
 However: the Bach Genealogy until 2010 is definitely antiquated.
-Of course this is true especially for the current century, this is to say the years between 2000 and today: the youngest Bach in the family of musicians was just 10 days old, appointed date November 2013.
+Of course, this is true especially for the current century, this is to say the years between 2000 and today: the youngest Bach in the family of musicians was just 10 days old, appointed date November 2013.
 So the genealogy of Johann Sebastian Bach has changed actually in November 2013 for the recent time.
 And it will change further in the future.

 The Veit Bach Mill in Wechmar.
 Here the genealogy of the family of musicians of Johann Sebastian Bach once started.
 Here Veit Bach was playing on his "Cythringen", an early version of a nowadays cittern.
 And, that was according to the clattering of the mill.

-It is of exceptionell importance for the Bach Genealogy: Johann Sebastian Bach himself wrote in his "Ursprung der musicalisch-Bachischen Family", which is the "Origin of the Musical Bach Family", that Veit had to escape from Ungern " ... because of his religion".
+It is of exceptional importance for the Bach Genealogy: Johann Sebastian Bach himself wrote in his "Ursprung der musicalisch-Bachischen Family", which is the "Origin of the Musical Bach Family", that Veit had to escape from Ungern " ... because of his religion".
 There were voices, who stated, it is about a community of "Ungern" ( ... did you discover the difference?
-Ungarn in German is written with an "a" as a the last letter but one).
+Ungarn in German is written with an "a" as the last letter but one).
 That means, they believed Johann Sebastian Bach didn't write about the country, state or kingdom of Ungarn, which is Hungary.
 But about a village called Ungern.
 Which is really unlikely as they even used to translate Hungary to Ungern, back then.
 Not to Ungarn later.

 But why is this hint " ... we are supposed to be related to Johann Sebastian Bach" or similar prominent families such an important and serious hint for the genealogy of your own family?
 Finally, is it a hint at all?
 Or is there an assumption, it is a joke which is handed down for generations?

-The "Ursprung der musicalisch-Bachischen Familie" which is "The Origin of the Musical Bach Family" - he chose this name personally - is an unimaginabble invaluable treasure for the genealogy of the Bach Family of Musicians.
+The "Ursprung der musicalisch-Bachischen Familie" which is "The Origin of the Musical Bach Family" - he chose this name personally - is an unimaginable invaluable treasure for the genealogy of the Bach Family of Musicians.
 However, it's just no genealogy of the family of musicians.
 Johann Sebastian Bach created a priceless collection of persons, according to which whole generations of genealogists built their own research.
 However: a family tree ... - is it not.

 Here you see the whole page 1 of the "Ursprung".
 "Ursprung" is a shortcut for the term "Ursprung der musicalisch-Bachischen Familie", which is the "Origin of the Bach Family of Musicians".
 Johann Sebastian Bach himself arranged this list in the age of 50 years, but it is no family tree in the genealogical sense ...

-Important for the genealogy of Johann Sebastian Bach: in his list Veit is the absolute number 1 of the family of musicians.
+Important for the genealogy of Johann Sebastian Bach: in his list, Veit is the absolute number 1 of the family of musicians.

-In this church document the death of Veit Bach, greatgreat-grandfather of Johann Sebastian Bach is mentioned.
+In this church document the death of Veit Bach, great-great-grandfather of Johann Sebastian Bach is mentioned.
 The year: 1619.